850+ full-length travel features

 For Mark it really is more about the journey than the destination, and so he's never bothered to tally up the number of countries he's visited – although he estimates it's somewhere around 70.
 He's covered everything from street food in Bangkok, anti-poaching in iSwatini and luxury resorts in Bali to ground-breaking Land Rover expeditions in Oman, Mongolia and Argentina.

-Mark's books have been published by National Geographic and Lonely Planet Journeys, and Kopi Dulu, his homage to Indonesia, will be released by Penguin Random House in mid-2022.
+Mark's books have been published by National Geographic and Lonely Planet Journeys, and Kopi Dulu, his homage to Indonesia, was released by Penguin Random House in 2022.

 Thanks for such a great piece – it’s something genuinely original, and a great read.